Why Use The "Collaborator" Features?

 You can enter multiple email addresses at once separated by commas, but only if all will be the same type of collaborator.

 Add a short note in the Personal Message section to let your invitee know why you're inviting them to join the Stessa platform.

 Before you send an invite, you'll want to be sure your Portfolios are set up to match your ownership structures.
 Collaborators are always tied to Portfolios, not specific Properties.
 If you have a different set of investors for each Property, then you'll want to create a new Portfolio for each and then drag and drop each Property into its own Portfolio bucket.

 How Do The Various Types of Collaborators Work?

 Members have edit rights for all Properties and Transactions in the Portfolio to which they were invited.
-They can add, delete, and edit basic Property data and Transactions, change valuation methods, and manage the Dashboard.
+They can add, edit, and delete basic Property data, as well as add and edit (but not delete) Transactions, change valuation methods, and manage the Dashboard.
 Members cannot add new Properties, organize Portfolios, invite Collaborators, or make changes at the account level.